 I have many more ideas in my blog post, Teaching Social Justice in ELA 🙂

 Anthology: How I Resist edited by Maureen Johnson

 I couldn’t pick just one selection from this outstanding compilation of short fiction, essays, interviews, and poems.
 The contributor list is a diverse group of YA authors like Libba Bray and Jason Reynolds, actors like Jesse Tyler Ferguson and Ali Stroker, plus journalists and activists.
 One of my favorite parts is an interview with Javier Munoz (of Hamilton fame) where he talks about that infamous night when Vice President Mike Pence attended a Hamilton performance.

-Set in 1927, this story features a strong, determined female protagonist, Carrie.
-She wants to study law, and follows one court case with a particular interest — that of Buck vs. Bell, where a woman was forcibly sterilized because the courts deemed her mentally unfit to bear children.
+Set in 1927, this short story is great for teaching social justice and features a strong, determined female protagonist, Carrie.
+She wants to study law and follows one court case with a particular interest — that of Buck vs. Bell, where a woman was forcibly sterilized because the courts deemed her mentally unfit to bear children.
 Even though the verdict disappoints Carrie, she still doggedly pursues her goal of practicing law in a society that favors the neurotypical.

 This short story is available in the incredible collection, The Radical Elment edited by Jessica Spotswood, which we featured on the YA Cafe Podcast.

-This short story is available in the anthology Fresh Ink.
+This short story for teaching social justice is available in the anthology Fresh Ink.
 Be sure to listen to our conversation with Lamar Giles, the editor, on the YA Cafe Podcast.

 Other texts for teaching social justice